DyzLecticus/Zeesoft/V3.0/ZSPR/README.md

  * [PatternManager](https://github.com/DyzLecticus/Zeesoft/blob/master/V3.0/ZSPR/src/nl/zeesoft/zspr/pattern/PatternManager.java)

 **Test output**
-The output of this test shows some test strings with corresponding string to value translation and value to string translation.
+The output of this test shows some test sequences with corresponding sequences to values translation and values to sequences translation.
 Please note how the date of the request is inferred automatically by the pattern translation mechanism.
 ~~~~
 ==> Test English